nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Other incorrect delete commands to try: `delete`, `delete -p x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

+### 7.4 Adding a Client/Product

+1. Adding a client.

+    1. Prerequisites:<br>
+       List all products using the `list -p` command.
+At least one product in the list, the first product has a positive quantity value.
+       1. If the product list is empty, refer to <u>7.4, 2</u> to add a product.
+       1. If the first product doesn't have a quantity, refer to <u>7.5, 2</u> to set its quantity to be a positive integer.

+    1. Test case: `add -c John Doe -pn 98765432 -e john.doe@gmail.com -a xxx Rd Singapore -o 1 1 11/05`<br>
+       Expected: A client is added into the list.
+Details of the added client shown in the status message.

+    1. Test case: `add -c Ben`<br>
+       Expected: No client is added.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect add commands to try: `add -c`, `add -c !`, `add -c Ben -pn phone number`, `...`<br>
+       Expected: Similar to previous.

+1. Adding a product.

+    1. Test case: `add -p pen -$ 10 -q 100`<br>
+       Expected: A product is added into the list.
+Details of the added product shown in the status message.

+    1. Test case: `add -p pen`<br>
+       Expected: No product is added.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect add commands to try: `add -p`, `add -p !`, `add -p pen -$ ten`, `...`<br>
+       Expected: Similar to previous.

-### 7.4 Editing a Client/Product
+### 7.5 Editing a Client/Product

 1. Editing a client while all clients are being shown.

+    1. Prerequisites:<br>
-    1. Prerequisites: List all clients using the `list -c` command.
-Multiple clients in the list.
+       List all clients using the `list -c` command.
+Multiple clients in the list.<br>
+       List all products using the `list -p` command.
+At least one product in the list, the first product has a positive quantity value.
+        1. If the product list is empty, refer to <u>7.4, 2</u> to add a product.
+        1. If the first product doesn't have a quantity, refer to <u>7.5, 2</u> to set its quantity to be a positive integer.

-    1. Test case: `edit -c 1 -n Ben -pn 12345678 -e ben@gmail.com -a ben's house address -o 2 1 1/1 -o 1 0 3/14`<br>
+     1. Test case: `edit -c 1 -n Ben -pn 12345678 -e ben@gmail.com -a ben's house address -o 1 0 3/14`<br>
        Expected: First client is edited from the list.
 Details of the edited client shown in the status message.
-       Timestamp in the status bar is updated.

     1. Test case: `edit -c 0`<br>
        Expected: No client is edited.
 Error details shown in the status message.
 Status bar remains the same.